-A few of the bed-in-a-box mattresses that we researched came with an additional protective mattress cover.
+A few bed-in-a-box mattresses come with an additional protective mattress cover.
 These covers are used for keeping the mattress clean, as well as offering a cooler sleeping surface under the sheet.
 These are similar to standard mattress covers in that they cover the whole mattress and zip up.
 Because many of them are made of a vinyl composite material, they can offer some cooling relief while you sleep.

 Inexpensive: This price range includes mattresses between $150 and $300.
 Most of these mattresses will be single-layer memory foam options.
 In order to get more advanced mattresses, you will have to spend a little more.

 Mid-range: For those who plan to spend between $300 and $600, expect to find a wide array of mattress sizes and options.
 This category has the most variety between sizes and features, so take your time shopping for mid-range mattresses.